Reconstruction of stochastic 3-D signals with symmetric statistics from 2-D projection images motivated by cryo-electron microscopy: Quantification of performance

 where $P_1(\vk)$ and $P_2(\vk)$ are the 3-D Fourier transforms of the electron scattering intensities for the two structures and $\vk=(k,\thetap,\phip)$ in spherical coordinates.
 In the approach of this paper, the estimate of the electron scattering intensity is the estimate of $\bar\rho(\vx)$.
 The behavior of the FSC curve is influenced by the energy that is defined by

 The value of $k$ (denoted by $k_\ast$) at which the FSC curve first decreases below a threshold is used to describe the level of similarity of the two structures.
 For instance, when the two structures are computed from disjoint sets of images of the same particle, then the quantity $1/k_\ast$ is interpreted as an isotropic spatial resolution of the computation.
-A variety of thresholds are used in structural biology.
+In the calculations of this paper, the two sets of images are processed completely independently.
 In this paper, the threshold used is 1/2.
 While it is standard in structural biology to apply FSC to determine the resolution of the structure, there is no standard for measuring resolution of the covariance function $\CrhoREAL(\vx_1,\vx_2)$, variance function $v(\vx)$, or standard deviation function $s(\vx)$.
 In this paper, we will report norms of the difference of $\mathbf{V}$ values.